Alfonso Cuarón: Style and themes

-Cuaron's style is a mix of several mainstream Hollywood conventions while breaking from that dominant influence by taking an unorthodox approach that uses voiceover narration and by unconventionally lengthy shots.
+Cuarón's style is a mix of several mainstream Hollywood conventions while breaking from that dominant influence by taking an unorthodox approach that uses voiceover narration and by unconventionally lengthy shots.
 These longer cuts, narration, and often, moving cameras are more typical of documentary film.

 In his first feature film the average shot length is around six seconds, and ten years later for Y tu mamá también the average increased to 19.6 seconds.
 The Prisoner of Azkaban had an average of 5 1/2 seconds, while the subsequent Children of Men had an extraordinary average of 16 seconds between cuts.
 A typical Hollywood movie cuts every two seconds.
 Cuarón's career shows mainstream Hollywood influences, which has spilled over to less mainstream films made outside of Hollywood.
 Children of Men was influenced by disaster and science fiction movie conventions.
-The Prisoner of Azkaban was a continuation of Cuarón's take on the coming-of-age genre after Y, Tu Mama Tambien.
+The Prisoner of Azkaban was a continuation of Cuarón's take on the coming-of-age genre after Y Tu Mama Tambien.
 That film is in the form of an American road movie, along with teen movie elements.

 The voice-over narration in Y tu mamá también contains political messages; Cuarón tackles Mexican identity and sovereignty.
 With the backdrop of the 1990s and the advent of NAFTA and neoliberalism in Mexico, Cuarón critiques Mexico for the path they are heading towards a globalized economy and world.
 Cuarón also addresses aspects of Mexican history, such as colonialism and the long unfulfilled promises of the Mexican Revolution of 1910.
 In Y tu mamá también, the narrator states that a new political party is in power, but hints that no real change will come about.
 This is also supported with one of the main characters, Julio, sharing a last name with the Mexican revolutionary Emiliano Zapata, yet the name does not push Julio into action; he lacks the initiative and interest in the country.